Exploring the Dynamics of Attachment in Adult Life™

 Humanistic and Integrative Psychotherapist and Supervison

 April 25th & 26th and May 9th & 10th, 2020

 This course seeks to address the fact that our work requires us to respond to the needs of others and too often we don’t create the conditions to support our own personal and psychological development.

 Experiences of care-seeking and caregiving have their roots in infancy and shape our expectations and responses to care-seeking and caregiving in adult life.

 The dynamics of attachment consist of several goal-corrected systems.
-These are care-seeking, care-giving, sexuality, exploratory interest sharing with peers, the personal system for self- defence, the internal supportive or unsupportive environments and the personally created external supportive environment.
+These are care-seeking, care-giving, affection and sexuality, exploratory interest sharing with peers, the personal system for self- defense, the internal supportive or unsupportive environments and the personally created external supportive environment.
 The theory suggests that these systems work together as a single process to contribute to and maintain maximum wellbeing.